 - Cleaning your teeth with natural products such as bicarbonate of soda or activated charcoal

 We may also need to look at the possibility of mould sensitivity.

 While levels of the hormone cortisol should be high first thing in the morning in order to help us wake up and get going for the day; permanently raised levels will lower our natural immunity, wound healing and muscle and bone maintenance.
-As many people with autoimmune conditions require support with cortisol regulation we will be looking at this as part of your treatment.
+As many people with autoimmune conditions require support with cortisol regulation we will be considering this as part of your programme.